Te Urewera, Waikaremoana & Mahia - Kiwi Guide Stories

 Before returning to Whakatane we end the day with a hangi dinner at Nadine and Karl Toe Toe's Kohutapu Lodge, overlooking serene Lake Aniwhenua.
 Surrounded by farmland and native bush, we will enjoy their kai (food), stories, culture and the warmth of their manaakitanga (hospitality).
 And Nadine will relate how tourism and their lodge brings benefits to their local Murupara community.

-After saying haere rā to our friends in the Whirinaki Forest and Rangitaiki Valley, the following day we head inland into the mystical world of Te Urewera and Lake Waikaremoana - a highlight for everyone on the trip for sure!
+After saying haere rā to our friends in the Whirinaki Forest and Rangitaiki Valley, the following day we head inland into the mystical world of Te Urewera and Lake Waikaremoana - a highlight for everyone.

 On the road from Murupara to Waikaremoana, we encounter Ruatāhuna, homeland of the Tūhoe and nestling in the heart of New Zealand’s largest indigenous rainforest.
 It's also known as Te Manawa o te ika a Māui – the heart of Māui’s fish.
 Māui (the mythological demigod from Māori and Polynesian legends) caught a giant fish – the North Island of New Zealand and Ruatāhuna is its heart.

-Here we meet our guide, Atamira Nuku, raised in Ruatahuna and a descendent of the Mist Maiden (Hinepukohurangi) and the Mountain (Te Maunga).
-Atamira relates the history and traditions of Te Urewera and introduces us to the school, its organic gardens and Manawa honey.
+Here we meet our guide Brenda Tahi, thje owner of Manawa Honey who introduces us to her marae and the history of the Wharenui.
 Being in the Tūhoe heartland, the honey business adopts the Māori word for heart, manawa, and drives their passion for the region.
-As they say:
+As Brenda says:

 “We have built our honey business to sustain our people with jobs and good health and to keep bees for what they do for our place and this planet.
 We specialise in producing native tree honeys from our vast untouched forests in Te Urewera – homeland of our tribe Tūhoe.
 Exquisite honeys – taonga in taste and texture - magical Mānuka, stunning Rewarewa and rare Tāwari.
 For discerning honey-lovers in New Zealand ...”

-After lunch we farewell Atamira and travel further eastward through beautiful, primeval forest, occasionally catching glimpses of Lake Waikaremoana, settled in a bush-clad basin.
+And overseas - Manawa Honey won two gold and two silver awards at the 2021 London Honey Awards and a best honey award in he USA.
+After lunch we farewell Brenda and travel further eastward through beautiful, primeval forest, occasionally catching glimpses of Lake Waikaremoana, settled in a bush-clad basin.

 Lake Waikaremoana, "sea of rippling waters", lies 600 metres above sea level and is the North Island’s deepest and most enchanting lake.
 Surrounded by mountains clad with native forest which has never been logged, Waikaremoana’s forests nurture many native bird species scarce in most other parts of the North Island.

-A 3 – 4 day tramp, one of New Zealand’s “Great Walks”, traverses almost half the lake’s shoreline and it's a very popular spot for trout fishing.
-We'll take an easy, short stroll to one of the better known beauty spots, the Aniwaniwa Falls near the settlement of Waikaremoana.
+A 3 – 5 day tramp, one of New Zealand’s “Great Walks”, traverses almost half the lake’s shoreline and it's a very popular spot for trout fishing.
+We take a short flat, stroll to one of the better known beauty spots, the Aniwaniwa Falls near the settlement of Waikaremoana.

-From Wairoa we head to Gisborne for a two night stay, from where we'll discover both the amazing natural wonders and fascinating history of Te Tai Rāwhiti.
+From Lake Waikaremoana we continue on Gisborne, our home for three nights, where we'll discover both the amazing natural wonders and fascinating history of Te Tai Rāwhiti.

 We start the day with a special adventure – the reef at Tatapouri Bay, just north of Gisborne.
-For an experience like no other standing among the stingrays of Tatapouri Bay has to be the ultimate.
-Kitted out in waders, guided along the reef by your local guide and standing quietly while the wild fish swim to you.
+For an experience like no other, standing among the stingrays of Tatapouri Bay has to be the ultimate.
+Kitted out in waders, guided along the reef by your local guide and standing quietly while the wild children of Tangaroa swim to you.

 Many people describe it as the most amazing, natural ecological interaction they have had in New Zealand.
 And should the weather, or the tide, not be suitable, the welcome talk about the reef life and a cup of tea while listening to the stories of the coast are a great substitute.